-During the Last Supper, Jesus teaches his disciples, preparing them for the immediate future but also in the light of eternity.
+During the Last Supper, Jesus teaches his disciples, preparing them for the immediate future but also eternity.

-During the Last Supper, Jesus teaches his disciples, preparing them for the immediate future but also in the light of eternity.
+During the Last Supper, Jesus teaches his disciples, preparing them for the immediate future but also eternity.

 Hello, welcome to Series 12 and Episode 13, and it's entitled ‘Jesus Comforts His Disciples’.
 We're going to be reading from John 14: 1 - 14.The passage is set half way through the events of the Last Supper.

 Introduction and Recap

 Before we get onto that, let's remind ourselves that we're actually halfway through the final week of Jesus's life, on Thursday evening.
 Jesus is with his disciples - twelve initially, now eleven at this particular point in the story - and preparing for dramatic events that are going to take place in the next few hours.
 Hopefully, you've been following the narrative by following previous episodes in Series 12 and perhaps in Series 11.